julietaTechenski/TP-microservicios/DESIGN.md

 **Scenario A — Room completes but Tournament doesn't receive the event:**

-Room Play emits `MatchCompleted`.
+Room Play emits `MatchResultPublished`.
 If the event bus loses the event or Tournament crashes before processing it, the event remains in the event bus for redelivery (at-least-once delivery assumption).
 Tournament's idempotency key prevents double-processing on retry.

 **Scenario B — Tournament crashes mid-advancement (after recording result, before advancing players):**